Amateur Aurora Chasing for the Intermountain West – North America Webcam and Weather Stations

 Fourth, corroborate the main oval's position in latitude using the CANMOS magnetometer system.
 See "CANMOS Summary Plot" above.
 Orange highlighting in the CANMOS magnetometer summary chart indicate regions of higher magnetic disturbance using measurands of rolling nanoTesla variance.

-Sixth, consult real-time webcameras maintained by reliable governmental and academic entities and the occassional private enthusiast.
+Sixth, consult real-time webcameras maintained by reliable governmental and academic entities and the occasional private enthusiast.
 That technique is the focus here.

 Digital webcam aurora chasing is seasonal.
-After the spring equinox, the northern arctic have progressively longer days such that the late-night aurora arc is washed out by sunlight.
+After the spring equinox, the Northern Arctic have progressively longer days such that the late-night auroral arc is washed out by sunlight.
 Usually around May 1st, daylight is so pervasive at high-northern latitudes above 60 degrees North that high-latitude webcams are not useful for detecting the position of the main aurora oval.
 Many are shut down for the Arctic summer.
 After the autumnal equinox, night returns to the northern arctic and with it, the visible main aurora arc.

 Extreme coronal mass ejections (CMEs) are not seasonal and may be visible at any time of the year during periods of high sunspot or solar wind activity.